KGAccuracyEval/kg-accuracy4entity-search/data/corpus/README.md

 # Test Collection
-Place here the data required to use the considered test collection.
+Detailed instructions on how to acquire the data of the test collection can be found [here](https://github.com/KGAccuracyEval/kg-accuracy4entity-search?tab=readme-ov-file#test-collection).